 Or if you have any questions…

-Info about Visayas
+Information about traveling to Visayas

 The Visayas is the green, central region of the Philippines as shown in the map to the left, with a closer detail above.